 I’m by no means an expert, but this is more of an overview behind royalties through music publishing and master recordings as well as how to collect them.

 Earning money from your copyrighted music is a form of passive income.
 Early on, it may not be much, but the goal is to build a catalog of songs over time and grow its value as you build your fanbase.
 Every song matters.
-It can help get you discovered and generate income.
+It can help get you discovered and generate income all around the world.

 As a musician, you need to take advantage of every income stream that you can get.
 With the decline of record sales over the past decade and the increase in music streaming, the one thing you have to know about is all the different royalty streams you can earn from your music.

 It can be a more complicated topic with laws and procedures in different countries, but I will be focusing on the basics as it is applied in the United States.

 Why understanding music royalties are so important

 Kobalt, a music publisher, found 900,000 distinct income sources for one hit song.
 That’s a lot of potential money available for performing artists and songwriters!

 Not only that, but there’s also actually a lot of royalties just sitting out there unclaimed.
 Because of technology in an evolving industry like music, Berklee College of Music found in a 2015 report that anywhere from 20% – 50% of music payments do not make it to their rightful owners.